Super Smash Bros. in esports: Super Smash Bros. Ultimate and other games

 Leonardo "MkLeo" Perez is widely considered the best Super Smash Bros.
 Ultimate player in the world.

 Competitive scenes have existed for all titles in the Smash Bros. series, with the two largest and most popular modern titles being Super Smash Bros.
 Ultimate and Melee.
 While both Ultimate and Melee share the same basic gameplay format and style and are often included in major tournaments together, the significant differences in gameplay speed, advanced tech and character matchups have led to the development of intertwined but distinct competitive scenes for the two games.
 Leonardo "MkLeo" Perez is widely considered the world's best Ultimate player, alongside other top players such as Edgar "Sparg0" Valdez, Gavin "Tweek" Dempsey, Sota "Zackray" Okada, and William "Glutonny" Belaïd, among others.

-Smaller competitive scenes exist for the original game for Nintendo 64 and Project M/Project+, a fan-made mod of Super Smash Bros.
+Smaller competitive scenes exist for the original game for Nintendo 64 and Project M, a fan-made mod of Super Smash Bros.
 Brawl designed to make the game resemble the faster gameplay style of Melee.
 Smash Bros. games with previously active competitive scenes include Brawl (2008-2014) and Super Smash Bros. for Wii U (2014-2018); however, in Norway, there are still Brawl events of comparable size to Melee and Ultimate events.
 Most Brawl and Wii U players have since migrated to Ultimate, with significant overlap between top professional players of the former games and current top professional Ultimate players.